bradmy609/simple-blockchain/README.md

-#Simple Local Blockchain Model
+# Simple Local Blockchain Model
-##Python code modeling a very simple local blockchain
+#### A simplistic model of a blockchain with annotations to help curious laymen understand what the blockchain is and how it functions